hnarayanan/deep-learning/README.md

 discouraged, [ask for help as you need it][discussions].
 Things will begin to get clearer as you systematically work through the material.

-If you'd like to suggest additions to this learning pathway, please open [an issue][gh-issue] or a [pull request][gh-pr] on GitHub.
+If you'd like to suggest additions or improvements to this learning pathway, please open [an issue][gh-issue] or a [pull request][gh-pr] on GitHub.
 Note that I only incorporate material that I have thoroughly gone through, so please be patient.

 Happy learning!